meta-llama/llama-stack/docs/source/getting_started/index.md

     ],
 )

-# Create an agent session
 rag_agent = Agent(client, agent_config)
 session_id = rag_agent.create_session("test-session")

-# Define a user prompts
 user_prompts = [
     "What are the top 5 topics that were explained?
 Only list succinct bullet points.", ]